sanctuarycomputer/style/README.md

 }
 ```

-Don't do this, as it unnecessarily obscures CSS, just inline the classes in the DOM.
-It makes visualizing the component from markup much easier
+There's no need to do this, as it unnecessarily obscures CSS (and has potential to become CSS tech debt: what if you delete this div, but forgot to delete this CSS declaration?).
+Instead, just inline the classes in the DOM.
+It makes visualizing the component from markup much easier for you and your team!

 ---

+## What about styled-components?

+[styled-components](https://styled-components.com/) is cool, but we don't generally reach for it, because a) it can only be used with React (and we write views in Rails, Liquid, Elixir Phoenix, and many other rendering pipelines), and b) it adds a bit of overhead upfront, given that it kinda forces you to "build a design framework", rather than start styling straight away.

+As such, we tend to only use styled-components on projects that need a rigid design system or UIKit, like the [LightOS](https://github.com/sanctuarycomputer/light-two/tree/main/LightOS), or the [Swell Docs](https://swell.store/docs/api/#introduction).

 ## React Native and Tailwind

-Comming soon....
+Comming soon...